Skip to content

 Energy That Blows: The Potential of Wind Farms in Poland

-According to a report by the Polish Wind Energy Association (PWEA), Poland has the potential to install more than 50 GW of onshore and offshore wind capacity by 2050.
-This means that wind could cover more than 40% of the country’s electricity needs.
+According to a report by the Polish Wind Energy Association (PWEA), Poland has the potential to install over 50 GW of wind power onshore and offshore by 2050.
+This means that wind could cover over 40% of the country’s electricity demand.
 Currently, Poland has around 6 GW of onshore wind capacity and plans to build another 11 GW offshore by 2030.
-This makes Poland one of the leaders in the region in terms of wind energy development.
+This makes Poland one of the leaders in wind energy development in the region.

-Wind farms are therefore an important part of Poland’s RES build-up, which aims to increase the share of renewable energy to 23% by 2030 and to 50% by 2050.
-To achieve this, however, appropriate policy and regulation is needed to support investment and public acceptance of wind farms.
-Some of the challenges faced by the industry are legal restrictions, bureaucracy, public resistance and lack of grid infrastructure.
-Therefore, dialogue and cooperation between all stakeholders, including government, local authorities, investors, operators, NGOs and residents, is necessary.
-Only in this way can the full potential of wind energy be realised.
+Wind farms are therefore an important element in building renewable energy sources (RES) in Poland, with the goal to increase the share of renewable energy to 23% by 2030 and to 50% by 2050.
+To achieve this, appropriate policy and regulation are needed to support investment and social acceptance of wind farms.
+Some of the challenges facing the industry include legal restrictions, bureaucracy, social resistance, and lack of grid infrastructure.

 The Sun above Vistula river: Photovoltaic Development in Poland

-Photovoltaics in Poland is one of the fastest growing renewable energy sectors, and one of the most cost-effective ways for companies to reduce their electricity costs.
+Photovoltaics in Poland is one of the fastest-growing sectors of renewable energy, and also one of the most cost-effective ways to reduce electricity expenses for businesses.

-The development of photovoltaics in Poland, from the perspective of companies and industry, is an investment with many benefits, both economic and environmental.
+The development of photovoltaics in Poland, from the perspective of companies and industry, is an investment that brings many benefits—both economic and environmental.
 Here are some of them:

 • Reduction of electricity bills by up to 90%.
-On average, electricity costs account for about 20% of a company’s overall expenditure, and in some industries even more.
-Photovoltaics allow you to produce your own energy, which is cheaper and more stable than that from the grid.
+On average, electricity costs account for around 20% of a company’s total expenses.
+Photovoltaics allows for self-production of energy, which is cheaper and more stable than energy from the grid.

-• Increased energy independence and security of supply.
-Photovoltaics ensure that your business continues to operate even in the event of a grid failure or energy unavailability.
-In addition, thanks to energy storage, surplus energy can be stored for own use.
+• Increased energy independence and supply security.
+Photovoltaics ensures business continuity even in the event of grid failures.
+Thanks to energy storage, surplus energy can be stored for internal use.

-• Improved corporate image and environmental awareness.
-Photovoltaics is one of the cleanest and most environmentally friendly ways of generating energy.
-By using photovoltaics, a company demonstrates its commitment to climate protection and the reduction of CO2 emissions.
+• Improved company image and environmental awareness.
+Photovoltaics is one of the cleanest and most environmentally friendly ways to generate energy.
+By using photovoltaics, a company demonstrates its commitment to climate protection and CO2 emissions reduction.

-The development of photovoltaics for companies in Poland operates on similar principles to photovoltaics for single-family houses, with some differences.
-Depending on the power and type of installation, a company can benefit from one of the following solutions:
+The development of photovoltaics for companies in Poland operates similarly to installations for single-family homes, with a few differences.
+Depending on the capacity and type of installation, companies can benefit from one of the following solutions:

-• Small RES installations from 150 kWp to 1 MWp – for hotels, spas, etc. In this case, the company can sell photovoltaic energy to the grid on the basis of a PPA (Power Purchase Agreement), i.e. a long-term agreement to purchase energy at a fixed price.
+• Small RES installations from 150 kWp to 1 MWp – e.g., for hotels or sanatoriums.
+Energy can be sold to the grid based on a PPA (Power Purchase Agreement).

 Climate-Tech: Revolutionising Climate Technology